Flightradar24/fr24api-sdk-js/README.md

 **Using environment variable (recommended):**

-Create a `.env` file in your project root and add your API token:
+Make sure you have dotenv installed, then create a `.env` file in your project root and add your API token:

 ```
 FR24_API_TOKEN=your_api_token_here